Don’t Let Sleeping Slanders Lie

 By this section, which is a little complicated, the Parliament has brought in what we call a 3-level test.

-Second, if you don’t sue within the year, you might get an extension if the court finds it was reasonable not to have sued in that year.
-A classic reason for the court to grant the extension is if a plaintiff did not find out about the defamation until after a year was up.
+Second, if you don’t sue within the year, you might get an extension on the defamation time limit if the court finds it was reasonable not to have sued in that year.
+A classic reason for the court to grant the extension on the defamation time limit is if a plaintiff did not find out about the defamation until after a year was up.

 Thirdly, if you persuade the court that it was not reasonable to sue in the year after publication, there are 2 important matters to note: